 1. Field Work

-Externs are expected to perform 60 hours in the Field Placement Office to earn one academic credit hour.
-Each semester externs may earn up to two credit hours by successfully completing 120 hours of work.
+Externs are expected to performa minimum of 60 hours in the Field Placement Office to earn one academic credit hour.
+Each semester externs may earn two credit hours by successfully completing 120 hours of work or three credit hours by successfully completing 180 hours of work.
 This time may include reflective journals, timesheets and class time.

 2. Time Sheets